Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Feelings Hop

-Tape the “Feeling Faces Mats” to the floor with painter’s tape (please check your floor before taping them all down.)
-Then call out a feeling and have your child jump or hop to the correct emotion.
+Tape the “Feeling Faces Mats” to the floor using painter’s tape (please check your floor before taping them all down).
+Then, call out a feeling and have your child jump or hop to the correct emotion.

 Once there, have them tell you, “What makes them feel that way? “ Or, “How do their bodies feel when they experience that feeling?”
 Keep it to a few “Feeling Face Mats” on the ground for those just learning about their emotions.